dimanikulin/dimanikulin/PublishWhat2.md

 When using a quote or definition from another source, it must be cited using an in-line link so we are giving attribution and the reader can verify the information.

 However, we would prefer that these papers share a uniquely GL perspective and that the content is 100% original.

-# Engage people for a dialog
-Content shall ask for an opinion.
-Also please answer possible all questions in the comments conttent has be our opinion not their and it might be provocative even to create a discussion and to have hate

 # languge